 What is the term of the registration?
 The UCR program is a calendar year program (January 1st through December 31st) and must be renewed annually.
 Registration for the following year is usually opened in October of the prior year.

 What is the cost?
 For-hire motor carriers and private motor carriers pay a fee based upon the number of commercial motor vehicles operated or based upon the number of commercial motor vehicles shown on the motor carrier's last MCS-150 (USDOT number update).
 Brokers, freight forwarders, leasing companies, and carriers not operating commercial motor vehicles pay the lowest fee.
 A registrant operating as both a for-hire motor carrier and/or private carrier operation as well as a broker, freight forwarder, or leasing service is required to pay the fee at the motor carrier level.
+Use the most current fee table to calculate the fee.

 Do you receive a credential?
 Upon registration, a receipt is issued.
 You are not required to keep a copy of the receipt in each commercial motor vehicle.
 Enforcement officers across the nation can check on line to see the UCR registration.